Recent Posts

 Prevention is the best protection.

-If you do become ill, help protect others by staying home.
-Wear a high-quality, well-fitting mask if you must be in contact with other people and follow isolation guidelines for returning to work or school.
+If you become ill, help protect others by staying home until your symptoms improve.
+Wear a high-quality, well-fitting mask if you must be in contact with others and follow isolation guidelines for returning to work or school.

-- What should you do if you have COVID-19 or flu?
+- Get tips about what to do if you have COVID-19 or the flu.